tomlin7/cupcake/README.md

 # Cupcake: Embeddable Code Editor
 Cupcake is an Embeddable Modern Code editor for python tkinter applications.
 It comes with features such as **Autocompletions**, **Minimap** and **Semantic Syntax highlighting**.
 Cupcake is written in pure python with the tkinter library.
-It is the the code editor which powers [Biscuit](https://github.com/billyeatcookies/Biscuit).
+It is the code editor which powers [Biscuit](https://github.com/billyeatcookies/Biscuit).
 See a good list of the code editor's [features](#features).

 <table>
     <td>